James Abercromby, 1st Baron Dunfermline

 James Abercromby, 1st Baron Dunfermline FRSE PC (7 November 1776 – 17 April 1858), was a British barrister and Whig politician.
-He served as Speaker of the House of Commons between 1835 and 1839.
+He served as Speaker of the House of Commons between 1835 and 1839, the first Scottish MP to hold that position.

 Background and education

 Abercromby was the third son of General Sir Ralph Abercromby, who fell at the Battle of Alexandria, and Mary, 1st Baroness Abercromby, daughter of John Menzies of Fernton, Perthshire.
 He was the younger brother of George Abercromby, 2nd Baron Abercromby and Sir John Abercromby and the elder brother of Alexander Abercromby.
 He attended the Royal High School, Edinburgh, and was called to the English Bar, Lincoln's Inn, in 1801.
 He became a commissioner of bankruptcy and later appointed steward of the Duke of Devonshire's estates.